SaiVamsiKolla-QA/api-ui-performance--testing-demo/README.md

 ## 📄 License

-This project is open source and available for educational and demonstration purposes.
+This project is open-source and licensed under the MIT License.
+It is available for educational and demonstration purposes.

 ## 🙏 Acknowledgments